Pyomo/pyomo/doc/OnlineDocs/pyomo_contrib.rst

 Third-Party Contributions
 =========================

-Pyomo uses the ``pyomo.contrib`` package to facilitate the integrate the inclusion of third-party contributions that enhance Pyomo's core functionaliy.
-The following two examples illustrate two ways that ``pyomo.contrib`` can be used to integrate third-party contributions.
+Pyomo uses the ``pyomo.contrib`` package to facilitate the inclusion of third-party contributions that enhance Pyomo's core functionaliy.
+The are two ways that ``pyomo.contrib`` can be used to integrate third-party packages:

+* ``pyomo.contrib`` can provide wrappers for separate Python packages, thereby allowing these packages to be imported as subpackages of pyomo.

+* ``pyomo.contrib`` can include contributed packages that are developed and maintained outside of the Pyomo developer team.

+Including contrib packages in the Pyomo source tree provides a convenient mechanism for defining new functionality that can be optionally deployed by users.
+We expect this mechanism to include Pyomo extensions and experimental modeling capabilities.
+However, contrib packages are treated as optional packages, which are not maintained by the Pyomo developer team.
+Thus, it is the responsibility of the code contributor to keep these packages up-to-date.

+Contrib package contributions will be considered as pull-requests, which will be reviewed by the Pyomo developer team.
+Specifically, this review will consider the suitability of the proposed capability, whether tests are available to check the execution of the code, and whether documentation is available to describe the capability.
+Contrib packages will be tested along with Pyomo.
+If test failures arise, then these packages will be disabled and an issue will be created to resolve these test failures.

+The following two examples illustrate the two ways that ``pyomo.contrib`` can be used to integrate third-party contributions.